cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 @guCSMIAMembershipInference2022 were able to determine whether data points are members of certain datasets by following the trend in their classification confidence.
-Over time, the global model should perform less well on participant's private data, meaning that member data should follow a different trend compared to non-member data.
+Over time, the global model should perform less well on participants' private data, meaning that member data should follow a different trend compared to non-member data.
 They then train a supervised model the determine whether data points were part of the training set based on this assumption.
 The model is then used to determine the probability of unseen data